 School of Interdisciplinary Arts & Sciences (IAS)

-Interdisciplinary Arts & Sciences provides a rigorous liberal arts education that draws connections across academic disciplines and links classroom learning to practical experience across diverse fields.
+The School of Interdisciplinary Arts & Sciences provides a rigorous liberal arts education that draws connections across academic disciplines and links classroom learning to practical experience across diverse fields and sectors.
 As a faculty and staff, we inspire our students to engage creatively and ethically with the concerns of the region and the world.
-We dedicate ourselves to integrative research, innovative and effective pedagogy, and dynamic curricula that prepare students for careers and lives in complex and changing environments.
-As part of a public university, we provide access to this unique educational experience for an inclusive community of students, staff, and faculty.
+We dedicate ourselves to integrative research and creative practice, innovative and effective pedagogy, and dynamic curricula that prepare students to live and work in environments that are diverse and complex.
+We recognize, reflect on, and challenge unequal relations of power and privilege in our curriculum, scholarship and community partnerships.
+As part of a public university, we seek to build an inclusive and just community of students, faculty, and staff.

 -IAS Mission Statement

 Interdisciplinary Arts & Sciences and UW Bothell were founded in 1990 with an interdisciplinary mission and a commitment to working closely with traditional and non-traditional students.
 This mission and commitment underwrite our emphasis on scholarly activities that draw connections across academic disciplines and engage with the concerns of our region and world.
 As a faculty, we dedicate ourselves to integrative and engaged research, innovative and experiential pedagogy, and creative and responsive forms of curriculum and institution building.
 We expect members of our tenure-track faculty at all ranks to demonstrate substantial accomplishments in each of these areas and excellence in research or teaching.